keyboard_arrow_up

 Head Load

-A term referring to the weight of the material supported by the vibratory feeder, which is located in the trough and hopper/bin.
+The weight of the material supported by the vibratory feeder, located in the trough and hopper/bin.

 Hopper

-Large, bulk container that stores material and regulates parts flow into the vibratory feeder system.
+A large, bulk container that stores material and regulates its flow into the vibratory feeder system.

 Isolation

-Also referred to as a "vibration absorber" it is a device that separates the vibration between the machine and the structure.
-Examples of isolations include coil springs and rubber.
+Also known as a "vibration absorber," this device separates vibrations between the machine and the supporting structure.
+Examples include coil springs and rubber isolators.

 Load Sensitivity